Kotlin/dokka/README.md

 Each multiplatform closure has two properties: `platform` and `targets`.
 If you use autoconfiguration, those are filled automatically.

 `targets` property is a list of platform names that will be shown in the final result.
+Note that the value of this property doesn't affect analysis of source code, it just changes the result.
+You can think of this as a `name` property

 `platform` property is used for the analysis of source roots.
 Available values are:
   * `jvm`